RebelToolbox/RebelDocumentation/contributing/class_reference_writing_guidelines.rst

 Edit the file for your chosen class in ``doc/classes/`` to update the class reference.
 The folder contains an XML file for each class.
 The XML lists the constants and methods you will find in the class reference.
-Godot generates and updates the XML automatically.
+Rebel Engine generates and updates the XML automatically.

 .. note:: For some modules in the engine's source code, you'll find the XML